vfarcic/devops24/manuscript/01-sts.md

 cat sts/go-demo-3-deploy.yml
 ```

-Assuming that you are already familiar with Namespaces, Ingress, PersistentVolumeClaims, Deployments, and Services, the definition is fairly straight forward.
+Assuming that you are already familiar with Namespaces, Ingress, PersistentVolumeClaims, Deployments, and Services, the definition is fairly straightforward.
 We defined a Namespace `go-demo-3` in which all the other resources will reside.
 Ingress will forward external requests with the base path `/demo` to the Service `api`.
 The PersistentVolumeClaim does not have a `storageClassName`, so it will claim the default PersistentVolume.

 There are two Deployments, one for the API and the other for the database.
 Both have a Service associated, and both will create three replicas (Pods).